Pages

 Indie-publishing on a shoestring – how to get your book out there in paperback and e-book for just a few pounds: what they don’t want you to know

 To indie-publish or not?
+(Revised 2026)

 When I finally gave up sending The Evergreen in red and white to agents and publishers, and got sick of the lack of even the smallest courtesy of a reply, I was faced with a decision: do I bin several thousand hours of work or do I somehow go ahead anyway?
 Indie-publishing is growing, but it is still better in my opinion if you can get a publisher – it is not an easy option going it alone, especially if you are serious.
 The mainstream publishing industry still hold nearly all the cards when it comes to getting publicity and exposure.
 On your own you are left with a hard slog unless you get lucky.

 This is a tough decision for a writer – and at this stage you must recognise that you are probably suffering a combination of elation at ‘finishing’ your project, dejection that it hasn’t made the Booker shortlist by now, paranoia, resentment and confusion.
 In short you are in no position to make that decision.
 You should therefore rely on the smartest, most honest people you know and ask them to help.
 It is possible after all that what you have produced is a pile of shite and that the best thing all round for your sanity is to start again on another book, treating that as a rehearsal (plenty of writers do that) or just to accept that you write to give pleasure to yourself and/or those around you and leave it at that.
+It is a totally saturated market and margins for authors have plumetted.
+If books has gone up in price with inflation a typical mainstream paperback novel that cost £7.99 in the 80s should retail for around £18.
+The only ones maintaining their margins are the big publishers.

 As well as some sharks there are also some indie-publishing heroes out there to help you avoid expensive mistakes: without them I couldn’t have hoped to get The Evergreen off the ground.
 I started from the point of view that I wanted to avoid the label of “vanity publishing.”
 That meant making, not throwing away, money – even if the target was no more than to at least break even, and then any ‘beer and skittles’ money generated on top of that was a bonus.
+The good news its that you do not have to spend a penny to get indie-published.
+Not one.

 Editing and proof-reading.

 This is something you should have done before you even sent it to agents, really.
 Once you’ve finished your draft, put it to one side and forget about it for as long as you can: at least 6 months I reckon.
 Then read it aloud to yourself: if you stumble over sentences they probably need a re-write.
 Get your smart, literate friends, or even better, friends of friends, to read it and tell you what is wrong with it.
 Then once you’ve edited it, read it again.
 Then read it again.
 And again, and again.
 I was still finding mistakes in The Evergreen after about 8 reads – and they are still there in the final thing – damn!
 One way to do it is to put it onto your Kindle (see below).
 (If you haven’t got a Kindle that is probably a necessary expenditure).
 However, early on, it is probably best printing off a copy and scribbling on it as you go.
+You can do this through Lightning Source/ Ingram Spark for around £10.

 Learn how to format an e-book.

 This sounds scary but here the first hero comes to your rescue: Guido Henkel: http://guidohenkel.com/2010/12/take-pride-in-your-ebook-formatting/ , Notepad ++ http://notepad-plus-plus.org/ , and Calibre http://calibre-ebook.com/ (These people are heroes, they make their stuff available for free.
 Once you start making money, perhaps consider putting some their way, or make a donation to them up front so that they can continue their work.)
-Some people use Amazon’s own Createspace software to upload Word documents.
+Some people use Amazon’s own KDP software to upload Word documents.
 Some people advise against this as the formatting on these can look poor.
 (However, some say that it works for them.)
 Perhaps it depends on how tight your use of Word is and whether you want anything fancy doing.
 The conversion software is getting better.
-Have a look at some e-books out there: you could look at The Evergreen: http://www.amazon.co.uk/The-Evergreen-red-white-Steven-ebook/dp/B00I0F78VQ/ref=pd_rhf_pe_p_img_6 : download the sample to your Kindle, or my book: http://www.amazon.co.uk/Skippers-Wooing-annotated-WW-Jacobs-ebook/dp/B00HX7M074/ref=sr_1_1?s=digital-text&ie=UTF8&qid=1415369469&sr=1-1&keywords=the+skipper%27s+wooing Compare those to something like (taking a book at random, that I know nothing about – it could be a great read for all I know): http://www.amazon.co.uk/Englewood-Fireside-Tales-Jean-Airey-ebook/dp/B003DQPLL6/ref=sr_1_38?s=digital-text&ie=UTF8&qid=1415358478&sr=1-38
+Have a look at some e-books out there: you could look at The Evergreen: http://www.amazon.co.uk/The-Evergreen-red-white-Steven-ebook/dp/B00I0F78VQ/ref=pd_rhf_pe_p_img_6 : download the sample to your Kindle.
+Compare those to something like (taking a book at random, that I know nothing about – it could be a great read for all I know): http://www.amazon.co.uk/Englewood-Fireside-Tales-Jean-Airey-ebook/dp/B003DQPLL6/ref=sr_1_38?s=digital-text&ie=UTF8&qid=1415358478&sr=1-38

 It is worth the effort to get it right: you may be taking a DIY approach but there is no reason you can’t do a better job than many of the lazily produced commercially published e-books (see my review of Ours Are the Streets for example at: http://stevek1889.blogspot.co.uk/2014/06/sheffield-novels.html )